Firefighters slow growth of California blaze near Yosemite - NewsBreak

 Firefighters slow growth of California blaze near Yosemite

-Thousands of residents from mountain communities were still under evacuation orders Monday while smoke from the fire drifted more than 200 miles (322 kilometers), reaching Lake Tahoe, parts of Nevada and the San Francisco Bay Area, officials said.

-“It’s been just horrendous with the air quality,” said Kim Zagaris, an advisor with the Western Fire Chiefs Association, which maps wildfires across the country.
+Crews “made good headway” against the Oak Fire, according to a Sunday night incident report by the California Department of Forestry and Fire Protection, or Cal Fire.
+“Fire activity was not as extreme as it has been in previous days.”

-More than 2,500 firefighters with aircraft support were battling the blaze, known as the Oak Fire, that erupted last Friday southwest of the park, near the town of Midpines in Mariposa County.
-Officials described “explosive fire behavior” on Saturday as flames made runs through bone-dry vegetation caused by the worst drought in decades.
+More than 2,500 firefighters with aircraft support battled the blaze that erupted Friday southwest of the park near the town of Midpines in Mariposa County.
+Officials described “explosive fire behavior” Saturday as flames made runs through bone-dry vegetation caused by the worst drought in decades.

-The blaze had consumed 27 square miles (70 square kilometers) of forest land, with 16% containment, Cal Fire said.
+By Monday morning, the blaze had consumed more than 26 square miles (67 square kilometers) of forest land, with 10% containment, Cal Fire said.
 The cause was under investigation.

-Firefighters on Monday struggled in steep terrain in temperatures that reached the mid- to high 90s.

-On Sunday, ground forces protected homes as air tankers dropped retardant on 50-foot (15-meter) flames racing along ridgetops east of the tiny community of Jerseydale.
+Firefighters working in steep terrain on the ground protected homes Sunday as air tankers dropped retardant on 50-foot (15-meter) flames racing along ridgetops east of the tiny community of Jerseydale.
+Personnel face tough conditions that include steep terrain, sweltering temperatures and low humidity, Cal Fire said.

-There are two major blazes burning in California, which is experiencing a fairly typical ramp-up to what is sure to be an active fire year once California’s infamous Santa Ana and Diablo wind events begin in September, Zagaris said.

-“We’ve been fortunate.
-We’re not quite as far along as we were at this time last year,” he said.
-“But the fuels, the vegetation, are much dryer than they were last year.
-It’s so dry out there.”

-Zagaris compared the wildfires in California this year to 2008, when few blazes burned early but a mid-summer barrage of lightning hit the state “and before we knew it there were 2,000 fires burning in the northern part of the state.”
+Light winds blew embers ahead into tree branches “and because it’s so dry, it’s easy for the spot fires to get established and that’s what fuels the growth,” said Cal Fire spokesperson Natasha Fouts.

+Smoke drifted about 200 miles (322 kilometers) north toward Lake Tahoe and the same distance west into the San Francisco Bay Area, pollution control officials said.

+"Hazy skies may be visible and the smell of smoke is possible at high elevations," the Bay Area Air District said on Twitter.

-Evacuations were in place Monday for over 6,000 people living across a several-mile span of the sparsely populated fire zone in the Sierra Nevada foothills, though a handful of residents defied the orders and stayed behind, said Adrienne Freeman, a U.S. Forest Service spokesperson.
+Evacuations were in place for over 6,000 people living across a several-mile span of the sparsely populated area in the Sierra Nevada foothills, though a handful of residents defied the orders and stayed behind, said Adrienne Freeman with the U.S. Forest Service.

 “We urge people to evacuate when told,” she said.